Board-Certified Plastic Surgeon Chief Director of Ahnsungmin Plastic Surgery

 Through precise surgical judgment, he focuses on restoring both functional balance and long-term structural stability while minimizing unnecessary intervention.

-Rather than pursuing exaggerated aesthetic changes, Dr. Ahn approaches eyelid surgery with restraint, anatomical accuracy, and a long-term perspective designed to reduce the risk of repeated revision surgery.
+Rather than pursuing exaggerated aesthetic changes, Dr. Ahnsungmin approaches eyelid surgery with restraint, anatomical accuracy, and a long-term perspective designed to reduce the risk of repeated revision surgery.

-Many international patients visit Dr. Ahn seeking revision eyelid surgery in Korea after experiencing unsuccessful results elsewhere.
+Many international patients visit Dr. Ahnsungmin seeking revision eyelid surgery in Korea after experiencing unsuccessful results elsewhere.

 Education and Training